swiftlang/swift-evolution/proposals/0235-add-result.md

 ### Operations

-A previous verson of this proposal included operations for optionally projecting out the `value` and `error` cases.
+A previous version of this proposal included operations for optionally projecting out the `value` and `error` cases.
 These operations are useful, but they should be added uniformly for all `enum`s, and `Result` should not commit to providing hard-coded versions that may interfere with future language evolution.
 In the meantime, it is easy for programmers to add these operations with extensions in their own code.

 A previous version of this proposal included a `fold` operation.
 This operation is essentially an expression-based `switch`, and like the optional case projections, it would be better to provide a general language solution for it than to add a more limited design that covers only a single type.